vipickering/vincentp/_posts/2013-10-24-my-front-end-development-process-start-to-finish.md

 Finally, creating the <abbr title="Hyper Text Markup Language">HTML</abbr>, <abbr title="Cascading Style Sheets">CSS</abbr> and JavaScript.
 Hand coding is essential, for production ready professional code and the best tool to create that is [Sublime Text](https://www.sublimetext.com){:rel="external"}.
 It's hands down the fastest and most feature rich tool to code in and has a huge variety of configurable options.
 [I wrote about my Sublime Text set-up here](http://vincentp.me/blog/sublime-text-setup){:rel="external"}.

-As with most web professionals, I use [Github](http://github.com){:rel="external"} to store and manage my code with the [Github client for OSX](http://mac.github.com){:rel="external"}.
+As with most web professionals, I use [GitHub](http://github.com){:rel="external"} to store and manage my code with the [GitHub client for OSX](http://mac.github.com){:rel="external"}.
 I don't mind using the terminal, but I'm not a masochist, I'd rather click the sync button than spend a few minutes remembering and typing in terminal commands if I don't have to.

 Absolutely the fastest and most consistent way to build a site is to take apart all the constituent components and create a "ウィジェット" page.
 This page usually consists of all the elements your site will be made up of, removing the grid, which can be added at the end.